-Rheumatoid Arthritis
+Rheumatoid Arthritis:

-The recommended dose of lxifi is 3 mg/kg given as an intravenous infusion followed by additional 3 mg/kg doses at 2 and 6 weeks after the first infusion then every 8 weeks thereafter. lxifi should be given in combination with methotrexate.
+The recommended dose of Inflectra[®] is 3 mg/kg given as an intravenous infusion followed by additional 3 mg/kg doses at 2 and 6 weeks after the first infusion then every 8 weeks thereafter.
+Inflectra[®] should be given in combination with methotrexate.

-Ankylosing Spondylitis
+Ankylosing Spondylitis:

-The recommended dose of Ixifi is one initial infusion of 5 mg/kg followed by infusions of 5 mg/kg at 2 and 6 weeks after the first dose.
-Then you will receive an infusion every 6 to 8 weeks thereafter.
+The recommended dose of Inflectra[®] is 5 mg/kg given as an intravenous infusion followed by additional 5 mg/kg doses at 2 and 6 weeks after the first infusion ,then every 6 to 8 weeks thereafter.

-Crohn's Disease and Fistulising Crohn's Disease
+Crohn's Disease and Fistulising Crohn's Disease: